krischik/SteemRubyTutorial/Documents/Part-6.md

    Database_Api = Radiator::DatabaseApi.new
 ```

-request account information from the Steem database and print out the accounts balances found using a new function or print out error information when an error occurred.
+Request account information from the Steem database and print out the accounts balances found using a new function or print out error information when an error occurred.

 ```ruby
    Result = Database_Api.get_accounts(Account_Names)